grafana/grafana/docs/sources/panels-visualizations/_index.md

     - cloud
     - enterprise
     - oss
-menuTitle: Panels visualizations widgets
+menuTitle: Panels and visualizations
-title: Panels, visualizations, and widgets
+title: Panels and visualizations
 weight: 80
 ---

-# Panels
+# Panels and visualizations

 The _panel_ is the basic visualization building block in Grafana.
 Each panel has a query editor specific to the data source selected in the panel.